 What will I get out of the LSJC program?

 The LSJC will run from April 5 to June 12 2025.
-Participants can expect to spend 5-7 hours a week on program activities (see calendar of activities below).
+Participants can expect to spend 5-7 hours a week on program deliverables designed to advance solutions to their proposed challenge.

 - Their ability to initiate cross-sectoral approaches.
 This includes developing action plans to address the team’s challenge as a starting point for systemic change